sir-chipsalot/Flight_tracker_api/README.md

 - **GET /results-img/<jobid>**: Returns a PNG image visualizing planes within the specified altitude range from a completed job.

+- **GET /help**: Returns a list of the Flask routes and general description of the routes.

 ### `jobs.py`
 The `jobs.py` file contains functionality related to job creation and management.
 This file was copied from the class notes and handles various job-related operations.